Skip to main content

 3 mentions Positive Neutral Negative

-The gameplay features unique dreamcore elements that enhance the atmosphere without imposing threats, allowing players to explore without constant tension.
-However, the pace feels slow due to sluggish walking and crouching speeds, and there is a desire for more collectibles and interactive items to increase engagement and replayability.
+The gameplay features a unique dreamcore element that adds atmosphere without impacting player focus or tension.
+However, players note that the walking and crouching speeds are too slow and suggest adding more collectibles and interactive items to increase engagement and replayability.

 • “There is a little dreamcore flower with a giant eyeball that pops in and out throughout each level, but it's not something I would consider an entity or a threat.
 It does not affect the gameplay in a way that makes you feel like you have to be looking over your shoulder constantly.”